SciTools/iris/docs/iris/src/installing.rst

 Windows 10 now has support for Linux distributions via WSL_ (Windows Subsystem for Linux).
-This is a great option to get started with Iris for users and developers using Windows 10.
+This is a great option to get started with Iris for users and developers.
+Be aware that we do not currently test against any WSL_ distributions.

 .. _WSL: https://docs.microsoft.com/en-us/windows/wsl/install-win10